smartdevicelink/sdl_evolution/proposals/NNNN-SDL-behavior-in-case of-Low-Voltage.md

 ## Proposed solution

-When battery voltage hits below 7v SDL will "freeze" all operation untill it will be switched off or resumed.
+When battery voltage hits below predifined by PowerManager threshold (e.g.7v) SDL will "freeze" all operation untill it will be switched off or resumed.
 During LOW_VOLTAGE state proposed the following SDL behavior:

 - SDL ignores all requests from mobile applications
 - SDL ignores all responses and messages from HMI except messages for "WAKE_UP" or "IGNITION_OFF"